-Fire engulfs NuStar ethanol storage tanks near San Francisco
+Crews work into the night, fire engulfs NuStar ethanol storage tanks near San Francisco

-(Reuters) - Flames engulfed two ethanol holding tanks on Tuesday at a NuStar Energy petrochemical storage facility near San Francisco, prompting health authorities to urge residents of two adjacent towns to remain indoors while crews battled to subdue the blaze.
+(Reuters) - Flames engulfed two ethanol holding tanks on Tuesday at a NuStar Energy petrochemical storage facility near San Francisco, prompting health authorities to urge residents of two adjacent towns to remain indoors for much of the day while crews battled to subdue the blaze.

-No injuries were reported from the fire, which erupted shortly before 2 p.m.
+No injuries were reported from the fire, which began shortly before 2 p.m.
 (2100 GMT) and spread to a large grassy field just outside the tank farm in the waterfront community of Crockett, California, about 30 miles northeast of San Francisco.

+Local media reported an explosion that shook buildings and rattled windows for miles around and sent a fireball into the air.
+Some residents thought it was an earthquake, the San Francisco Chronicle newspaper reported.

+The fire was declared contained by about 9 p.m., fire officials said on Twitter, but they were still working to prevent it from spreading to other tanks.

-Initial reports that flames had spread to a third tank proved erroneous, Contra Costa County Fire Department spokesman, Steve Hill, told reporters at a late-afternoon news conference.
+Initial reports that flames had spread to a third tank proved erroneous, Contra Costa County Fire Department spokesman, Steve Hill, told reporters at a news conference.
 He said the grass fires scorched about 15 acres around the facility before they were mostly extinguished.

-One of the two burning storage tanks completely collapsed from the blaze, spilling some of its contents into a secondary containment area and heightening the threat of flames spreading to nearby structures, Hill said.
+One of the two burning storage tanks collapsed from the blaze, spilling some of its contents into a secondary containment area and raising the threat of flames spreading to nearby structures, Hill said.

 Of greatest immediate concern were three additional storage tanks, each holding either ethanol or jet fuel, and crews continually doused them with water to cool them and prevent further combustion, Hill said.